What business doesn’t want to get rid of tire kickers?

-I don’t care what business you’re in, tire kickers will find a way to waste your time one way or another.
+I don’t care what business you’re in, you want to get rid of tire kickers because they find a way to waste your time one way or another.
 Tire kickers are very similar to window shoppers.
 These are the people who want nice things but when it comes to paying, they’re more interested in getting the best deal or as much as they can for as little as money as they can.

 When people go shopping, whether it’s for a minor purchase or a large ticket item like a new car, price will always be a determining factor.
 If they feel the cost is worth it, they’ll pay it and if they don’t, they won’t.